Right To Food UK Commission

 This is an opportunity to contribute your experiences and ideas, to help reduce the numbers of people who go to bed hungry in the UK.

-There will be 6 Commission Evidence Sessions held around the UK between January and May 2026, supported by Citizens’ Assemblies.
+There will be 6 Commission Evidence Sessions held around the UK between January and May 2026, supported by community conversations in each region.

 We invite: